In This Article

 Traditional perimeter-focused security measures are proving inadequate in the face of evolving threats and the dynamic nature of modern networks.
 Zero trust offers a refreshing alternative, eliminating the traditional perimeters in favor of continuous verification and access control.
 This vigilant approach demands constant validation of users’ identities, adhering to the PoLP where access is granted only for specific, necessary tasks.
 Microsegmentation plays a crucial role, fragmenting networks into isolated segments to impede lateral movement of malicious actors.
 Zero trust’s unwavering principle is to distrust all users by default, eradicating the assumption of inherent trustworthiness.
 This contrasts starkly with the traditional security model, which focused on erecting walls around valuable assets, leaving them vulnerable to insider threats and the rapidly dissolving network perimeter.
 The era of cloud adoption and remote work necessitates a new approach to security, one that is granular and resource-centric.

-If you’d like to see how the Lepide Data Security Platform can help to strengthen your cybersecurity posture, start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help to strengthen your cybersecurity posture, schedule a demo with one of our engineers.

 Popular Blog Posts